 You get trade references by doing business with companies that allow you to purchase goods or services and pay for them later.
 This arrangement is often in the form of “net terms” such as net 30 terms where payment is due in thirty days after the invoice date.
 (Net terms may range anywhere from net 10 to net 120 or longer.
 Generally, longer terms are available to established businesses that are considered good customers.)

 Note that some companies may require you to make a certain number of purchases before extending credit.
 That’s commonly the case for startups and for some new clients of the business.

 To get trade references (also referred to as trade lines), new businesses may want to seek out companies that offer vendor terms and are open to working with businesses that are less than two years old or don’t have an established business credit record.

 Start with your existing suppliers and vendors to find out whether they provide credit.
 If they do, be sure to monitor your business credit reports to see which ones report payment history.
-(You can check and monitor your business credit for free at Nav.com.)
+(Nav makes it easy to check and monitor your business credit.)
 If you don’t have any existing relationships that will allow you to buy on credit, consider working with companies that extend vendor credit.